 There are many valuable unique Indian recipes which are lost in course of time and one such recipe is “Imli Panna”, which also has number of health benefits.
 Tamarind is a rich source of magnesium, potassium, iron, vitamin B and provides other essential amino acids, antioxidants and vitamin C to the body.
 It is great for digestion and when combined with sugar & cumin, it acts as a natural coolant in summers 🌞.
 Instead of depending on carbonated drinks or sugar laced packaged juices, this drink is perfect to quench your thirst and freshen you up.
 Another natural summer coolant is “Aam Panna” which is made using raw mangoes.

 After lemons, tamarind is the next natural ingredient which is used to impart sourness to different dishes like Chhole Masala, Sambhar or curries.
 Its pulp can be easily extracted from dry tamarind chunks after soaking them in hot water.
-Few days back I had shared the recipe of Imli chutney which was again made using tamarind pulp.
-You can check out its recipe by clicking here.

 The Imli Panna recipe is quite simple and does not take much time too.
 It can be prepared beforehand and stored in fridge.
 I remember having it regularly in summers with our lunch after coming back from school.
 For sweetener, I would recommend powdered jaggery or brown sugar.
 In case you don’t have either of them you can switch to white sugar.
 However I feel jaggery (Gur) and tamarind makes a very good combination.
 Cumin and cardamom adds an aroma to this drink while mint leaves instantly lift ups the freshness quotient.